ydanneg/erply/README.md

 Groups are sorted by remote order.

-Products are sorted by price ASC.
+Products are sorted by price ASC by default.
+You can change it.

 User can logout and login again.